Presheaves on lax double functors; or, Instances of models of double theories: Instances of models

 \item We define $\alpha^*H(f)$ as the unique solution of the equation below, using the naturality of $\alpha$ and the universal property of restriction:

 \item We define $\alpha^*H(m)$ for a loose morphism $m:d\proto d'$ in $\dbl{D}$ as the unique solution of the equation below:

-\end{itemize} Furthermore, if $\mu:H\to K$ is a morphism of $Y$-instances, we define $\alpha^*\mu$ to have as components the unique solutions of the equations
+\end{itemize} Furthermore, if $\mu:H\to K$ is a morphism of $Y$-instances, we define $\alpha^*\mu: \alpha^* H \to \alpha^* K$ to have as components the unique solutions of the equations

-It is straightforward to check that $\alpha^*$ sends instances to instances and morphisms to morphisms; we leave the details to the reader, noting that in the main case of instances of $\Span$-valued models, we will reconstruct this result more efficiently below. \end{proof}
+It is straightforward to check that $\alpha^*$ sends instances to instances (including in the case that $\dbl{D}$ is cartesian) and morphisms to morphisms; we leave the details to the reader, noting that in the main case of instances of $\Span$-valued models, we will reconstruct this result more efficiently below. \end{proof}